Kicking & Screaming (2005 film)

 Kicking & Screaming is a 2005 American sports comedy film directed by Jesse Dylan and written by Leo Benvenuti and Steve Rudnick.
 The film stars Will Ferrell and Robert Duvall as a father and son who exploit their own sons' soccer teams to try to beat the other.
 Mike Ditka, Kate Walsh, and Josh Hutcherson also star.
-It was released on May 13, 2005, to mixed reviews and grossed $56 million worldwide.
+It premiered at Universal City on May 1, 2005 and was released by Universal Pictures on May 13, 2005, to mixed reviews and grossed $56.1 million worldwide against a $45 million budget.

 Plot

 Phil Weston is an average person who had endured his father Buck Weston's over-competitiveness throughout his childhood, an upbringing which has left permanent mental scars.
-Now middle-aged and married, with a young son named Sam, Phil runs a small vitamin store, while Buck operates a local chain of sports stores.
+Now middle-aged and married to Barbara, with a young son named Sam, Phil runs a small vitamin store, while Buck operates a local chain of sports stores.

 Buck is the coach of the Gladiators, the most successful little-league soccer team in the district.
 Sam is on Buck's team, but Buck keeps him on the bench, a humiliation he also visited upon his son decades prior.
 Buck eventually transfers Sam to the Tigers, the league's worst team.

 At Sam's first game with his new team, their coach is absent.
 Rather than forfeit, Phil offers to coach the team, a position he takes up permanently.
 However, despite Phil's best efforts, the team does not seem to improve.
 In desperation, Phil recruits Mike Ditka, Buck's neighbor and hated enemy.
 Enticed by the opportunity to beat Buck, Ditka accepts the position.
 Despite grueling training, the team continues to lose.

 Ditka introduces Phil to two exceptionally talented Italian boys working in a local butcher's shop.
 Phil succeeds in gaining their uncle's permission for them to play for the Tigers.
 They have an immediate impact, scoring repeatedly.
 The resulting winning streak makes them serious contenders in the league.

 After Phil boasts about the Tigers potentially reaching the finals, he and Buck make a bet: if the Gladiators win then Phil would sell his store and work for Buck.
 If the Tigers win then Buck would hand over his most prized possession, 'The Pelé Ball', a soccer ball struck by the famous player which Phil caught as a child and Buck took from him.